-Hamilton was founded in Lancaster, Pennsylvania in the U.S. and began the production of pocket watches.
-From the very beginning, the focus was on quality and accuracy.
-This is what has made Hamilton the internationally renowned watch brand it is today.
+Hamilton was founded in Lancaster, Pennsylvania and began producing pocket watches.
+From the very beginning, the focus was on quality and accuracy, and these principles have made Hamilton the internationally renowned watch brand it is today.

-Hamilton Piping Rock Watches made their debut in 1928 and specially engraved versions were presented to the New York Yankees after they won the World Series in 1928.
-Members of the team included some of baseball's most famous names, Babe Ruth and Lou Gehrig.
+Hamilton’s well-known Piping Rock watch made its debut in 1928 and specially engraved versions were presented to the New York Yankees in celebration of their World Series win that year.
+Members of the team included Babe Ruth and Lou Gehrig, some of baseball's most famous players.

 By now renowned for accuracy in flight, Hamilton was the official watch of the four major American commercial airlines of the day.
 Hamilton was also selected as the official timekeeper for the very first coast-to-coast service from New York to San Francisco.

-Hamilton stopped producing watches for consumers to focus on the enormous task of supplying the Armed Forces, producing over one million timepieces including wristwatches and marine chronometers and earning an Army-Navy E award for excellence in manufacturing.
+Hamilton stopped producing watches for consumers to focus on the enormous task of supplying the U.S. Armed Forces during WWII.
+We produced over one million timepieces including wristwatches and marine chronometers, even earning an Army-Navy E award for excellence in manufacturing.

 Hamilton revolutionized the watch industry by producing the world's first electrical battery operated watch.
-The Ventura's unique, futuristic, shield-shaped design, created by renowned industrial designer Richard Arbib, caused an instant sensation.
+The Ventura's unique and futuristic shield-shaped design, created by renowned industrial designer Richard Arbib, caused an instant sensation.

 The Ventura's popularity reached new heights when it appeared on the wrist of megastar and figurehead of the Rock and Roll movement, Elvis Presley.
 The watch was chosen for the legendary performer's character in his musical comedy 'Blue Hawaii'.